scrabbletank/farhome-rules/rulesdoc.md

 ___
 ***Venomous Frenzy*** This creature has Combat Advantage when attacking poisoned creatures.
 It can track a creature infected with its poison up to 1 mile away.

 ***Amphibious Stalker*** This creature is difficult to see when in the water.
-A creature can spot the Mirelurk Stalker by making a successful Perception check against a Difficult challenge.
+A creature can spot the Mirelurk Stalker by making a successful Perception challenge against a Difficult challenge.
 While on land this creature has Slow 2.

 **Actions**